 Situated on the edge of London Fields, with idyllic park vistas, this is one of the best pubs in London.
 Period.
 Shielded from the hustle and bustle of Hackney, Pub on the Park has that village pub feel with a late-night fun edge.
 With its characteristic fairy lights, large decking, benches and awnings, this outdoor space is nothing short of perfect.
 Whether you’ve come for a pint of local Five Points beer, to have one of their famous burgers or to watch the football, we guarantee you will end up staying much longer than anticipated!

 It doesn’t look like much from the outside, but The White Hart in Stoke Newington is an unsung hero in the pub scene.
 This secret garden drinking spot is perfect for summer beers, sports and good pub grub.
+Is there anything more rewarding and nostalgic than an IPA and burger in a pub garden!?
 A sun filled garden that is both, shielded from the flurry of north London traffic and vibey with a pleasant babble of pub chats.
 We know you’re here for the gardens, but we also wanted to shout about the great bar, televisions and roaring fires inside as well.
 Great summer spot but equally as good in the winter, the true sign of a good pub!

 This Georgian gem is one of London’s prettiest gardens, an oasis of English charm.
 With wisteria laced trellises, beautiful winding trees, big tables and an outdoor bar, the garden of The Albion, is an Instagrammers paradise.
 They have a great menu ranging from sharing platters to bar snacks and a wide selection of draught beers, real ales, ciders and wine.
 If you’re in the area, it’s a must.